CERN/CTW/mods/ctw_technologies/README.txt

 -----------------------
 The provided data is used to generate the documentation.

-TechDef = {
+After all tech registrations are complete, some fields are auto-generated (such as children) TechDef = {
 	name = "World Wide Web",
 	description = "A network of interconnected devices where all kinds of information are easily accessible.",